B2B Prospecting Cadence: Book Meetings With Leads in 30 Days

 “Every channel open to salespeople is very competitive right now.
 Everyone is sending emails and LinkedIn messages, all day every day!
 Personalisation is how you stand out in a competitive landscape.”

 “Don’t be afraid to bring in some humour or anything that’ll help you get a conversation going.
-Be different from everyone else.
-Acknowledge the times we’re living in and always show empathy to your prospects.
-You never know what they’re going through.”
+Be different from everyone else.”

 If the LinkedIn connection was a success and you’ve got the prospect’s phone number, you can also try calling them on Day 1.